Integration from Apple Wallet using Wallet Extensions

 PassKit.framework

-- For the Non-UI Extension:
+- And for the Non-UI Extension:

-Notice you'll need to remove Intents.framework
+Notice that you need to remove Intents.framework

 and IntentsUI.framework